Water Ski, Jet Ski, or Tubing Accidents

 Undoubtedly, water sports are a lot of fun, and such, are a favorite pastime of many people across the State of Maine.
 While these types of activities are extremely enjoyable, they can also be highly dangerous.
 Each year, water skiing, watercraft, and tubing causes serious injuries, such as bone fractures, whiplash, spinal cord damage and even death.
 When people face these types of injuries, it isn’t uncommon for insurance companies and recreational business owners to blame the injured party for taking the risk of engaging in a dangerous endeavor.
 However, despite what potentially liable parties may say, just because you participated in a watersport does not excuse the negligence of others.

 Don’t allow anyone to pressure you into wrongfully accepting blame for your accident.
 If you or a loved one was injured as a result of another’s negligence, contact Peter Thompson & Associates now at 1 (800) 804-2004 to learn more about your legal options.
 Our team of qualified Maine personal injury attorneys will take the time you need to answer all of your questions, and help you make informed decisions in your case.
-Contact us today to schedule your free and completely confidential initial consultation.Common Causes of Watercraft Accidents
+Contact us today to schedule your completely confidential initial consultation.Common Causes of Watercraft Accidents

 Although water sport accidents can arise for a number of reasons, the most common causes in Maine are as follows: